GriffinDuck/LimaCharlie-EDR-Lab/README.md

 ![Implant](https://i.imgur.com/LEP0qSk.png)

-Next I created quick websever on the Ubuntu machine for the C2 Payload to be installed from, then I ran this command on the Windows device.
+Next I created quick websever on the Ubuntu machine for the C2 Payload to be installed from, then I ran this powershell command on the Windows device.

 ![IWR](https://i.imgur.com/dadsDeX.png)